Gothic boxwood miniature: Polyptychs

-Many of the features of the miniatures resemble contemporary northern Gothic style architecture.
-Only the example, in the British Museum, contains an Italian Renaissance influence, evident in its baluster shafts and the pilasters containing prophets on either side of the Crucifixion.
-The late 15th-century veneration for the Passion of Jesus and the Sorrows of Mary had a strong bearing on the design and form of many of these types of altarpieces.
-Part of the appeal of the Passion was the contrast between relatively simple scenes from the Life of Christ, juxtaposed against more complex scenes with detailed vistas, such as the Crucifixion or depictions of Heaven and Hell.
+Many of the miniatures contain elements of contemporary Northern Gothic style architecture.
+An example in the British Museum has an Italian Renaissance influence, evident in its baluster shafts and the prophets on the pilasters on either side of the Crucifixion.
+The late 15th-century veneration for the Passion of Jesus and the Sorrows of Mary had a strong bearing on their design.
+Part of the appeal of the Passion was the contrast between relatively simple scenes from the Life of Christ juxtaposed against more complex scenes with detailed vistas, such as the Crucifixion or depictions of Heaven and Hell.

 Collections

-Boxwood miniatures seemed to have served three original functions: aids to private devotion, luxury objects of status, and novel playthings.
-Later they became precious family heirlooms passed from generation to generation, but as medieval art fell out of fashion in the early modern period, their provenance was often lost.
-The earliest record of a collection is the 1598 inventory of the dukes of Bavaria, which contain several boxwood miniatures.
+Boxwood miniatures seem to have served three original functions: aids to private devotion, luxury objects of status, and novel playthings.
+Later, they became family heirlooms passed from generation to generation, but as medieval art fell out of fashion in the early modern period, their provenance was often lost.
+The earliest record of a collection is the 1598 inventory of the dukes of Bavaria, which contained several examples.

 Of the surviving works, over one hundred re-emerged in the 19th century Parisian antiquarian market, then the leading market for medieval art.
-During this period, they were acquired by collectors such as the British collector Richard Wallace (1818–1890), who purchased Count van Nieuwerkerke's (1811–1892) entire collection, including two boxwood prayer nuts, the Vienna-born collector of objets d'art Frédéric Spitzer (1815–1890), and Ferdinand de Rothschild (1839–1898).
-Spitzer was not a purist and commissioned metalsmiths to produce modern versions, or copies, of a variety of medieval artworks.
+During this period, they were acquired by people such as the British collector Richard Wallace (1818–1890), who purchased Count van Nieuwerkerke's (1811–1892) entire collection, including two boxwood prayer nuts, the Vienna-born collector of objets d'art Frédéric Spitzer (1815–1890), and Ferdinand de Rothschild (1839–1898).
+Spitzer was not a purist and commissioned metalsmiths to produce modern versions or copies of a variety of medieval artworks.
 Today, there are four surviving boxwood carvings he had augmented for the market.

-When the American financier J. P. Morgan purchased Baron Albert Oppenheim's collection in 1906, he acquired four boxwood miniatures, including a triptych with the Crucifixion and Resurrection, and a prayer nut showing the Carrying of the Cross, all of which are now in the Metropolitan Museum of Art in New York.
-The Canadian publishing magnate Kenneth Thomson was an important collector for over 50 years, and his collection included the world's largest gathering of boxwood miniatures, including two skulls, two triptychs, and six prayer beads.
+When the American financier J. P. Morgan purchased Baron Albert Oppenheim's collection in 1906, he acquired four boxwood miniatures, including a triptych with the Crucifixion and Resurrection, and a prayer nut showing the Carrying of the Cross, all of which are now in the MET.
+The Canadian publishing magnate Kenneth Thomson, was an important collector for over 50 years, and his collection included the world's largest gathering of boxwood miniatures, including two skulls, two triptychs, and six prayer beads.
 These were bequeathed to the Art Gallery of Ontario, along with three other works collected by his family after his death.